xram64/melvor-mod-pinned-drops/.dev/Notes.md

  *    ?
 Show/hide delete ('x') buttons on list rows.
  *
  *  [Formatting]
- *    - Move panel or add setting to allow for adjustment.
+ *    - Move panel or add setting to allow for adjusting panel position.
- *      - [BUG] Panel goes off-screen on mobile.
  *    - When sorted "By Category", add small section header lines above each category.
  *      - Add a new `Notif`s field "firstInSection" to flag the first element of each category in `dropCounts`,
  *        then assign an extra 'class' or 'id' to the tags for those list element so the headers can be placed before them?